xl2323-sudo/Interactive-Lab-Hub/Lab 3/README.md

 <img width="809" height="146" alt="7eea39d8dd943eb77701faad58de985f" src="https://github.com/user-attachments/assets/2cb081e6-32fa-4ade-9e29-85e3d362bfc1" />

+The bot heard me correctly and repeated my words.
+Processing took about 1.33 seconds, plus the 0.4-second pause used to detect that I had finished speaking.

 ### The complete loop

 `echo_bot.py` puts the pieces together: it listens, endpoints, transcribes, and speaks a reply through Piper.
 The dialogue policy is deliberately trivial — it repeats what you said — so that everything you notice is a property of the timing rather than the content.